-6. House Bill 2083 - Shortened Statute of Limitations for Personal Income Tax Assessments (pending)
+8. House Bill 2083 - Shortened Statute of Limitations for Personal Income Tax Assessments (pending)

-- b.
+- a.
+Would reduce the period within which the Department of Revenue may mail any notice of additional tax due for individual income tax adjustments from within four years to within three years after the tax return was filed or required to be filed, whichever is later. - b.
 Four-year statute of limitations would continue to apply to notices based on federal information, but state adjustments made after three years would be limited to changes based on the federal information. - c.
 Shortened statute of limitations would apply to taxable years beginning in 2015 and thereafter.

-7. House Bill 2131 - Attorney Fees in Tax Matters, enacted April 9, 2015 a.
+9. House Bill 2131 - Attorney Fees in Tax Matters - Ariz.
+Rev. Stat.
+Ann. § 12-348

 Increases the cap on costs and attorney fees prevailing taxpayers may recover from the Department of Revenue in an administrative tax proceeding from \$20,000 to \$75,000.